GD-1 and the Milky Way Starless Subhalos: Simulation Setup

 The star clusters are set up with a King model, use $1 M_\odot$ star particles with a 1 pc softening.
-The clusters have initial half mass radii of 3-5 pc.
-The nominal final time location of the center of the dissolved progenitor star cluster uses the \citet{WebbBovy19} values in the \citet{Koposov10} frame which puts the progenitor at a stream longitude of $\phi_{1} =-40$.
+The clusters have initial half mass radii of 3-5 pc which sets the half mass radius density, which determines the relaxation time, which controls the rate at which the cluster loses stars into the tidal region where they are heated and swept away. { The two-body effects are added with a Monte Carlo heating of stars inside the half mass radius, calibrated to an N-body6 cluster \citep{Carlberg18}.
+The tidal radius of the clusters vary between 50 and 100 pc so the orbits beyond the cluster half mass radius of 5pc are insensitive to the softening and Monte Carlo heating.}The nominal final time location of the center of the dissolved progenitor star cluster uses the \citet{WebbBovy19} values in the \citet{Koposov10,PW17} frame which puts the progenitor at a stream longitude of $\phi_{1} =-40$.
 These orbital values generate a late time orbit that is a good but not unique match to the data.
 The initial conditions are backward integrated in the evolving main potential along with the evolving and orbiting subhalos to find the star cluster starting time coordinates.
 The n-body model for the star cluster uses the subhalos and time varying main halo potential as pre-computed external forces.
 The small differences in orbital time steps between runs in the complex potential causes the progenitor cluster to come back to slightly different final time positions.
 The spread of final positions increases as the subhalo numbers rise and with the time length of the integration.
 The times for simulation are kpc/\kms, referred to as simulation Gyr, and are 1.022 true Gyr.
-Movies showing the time evolution of the streams, the subhalos and subhalos encounters with stream particles are at \href{https://www.astro.utoronto.ca/~carlberg/streams/gd1}{GD-1 Stream Simulations}
+Movies showing the time evolution of the streams, the subhalos and subhalos encounters with stream particles are at \href{https://www.astro.utoronto.ca/~carlberg/streams/gd1}{GD-1 Stream Simulations}.